ageroh/order-processing-platform/README.md

 - Orders is the source of truth for order status, lifecycle, cancellation, and rejection.
 - Catalog, Inventory, Pricing, Payments, and Shipping are capability boundaries behind the order workflow.
 - MassTransit hides the broker choice.
-- OpenTelemetry, GitHub Actions, Docker Compose, and Testcontainers are part of the foundation.
+- OpenTelemetry, OpenSearch, GitHub Actions, Docker Compose, and Testcontainers are part of the foundation.
 - Testcontainers-backed PostgreSQL tests run in CI with `RUN_TESTCONTAINERS=true`.

 ## API